Luissalazarsalinas/Avocado-Yield-Prediction/README.md

 - add security to the add [JWT]
 - connect the api with a PostgreSQL database to store login and prediction from the model
 - Add unit test and CI pipeline

-## Data analytics part
-[Create a dashboad that comsumed the data from the data pipeline using Power Bi] [add the image of the dashboard]